tokland/omreact/README.md

-# OmReact: Purely functional React components with local state
+> Purely functional React components with local state

-React is mostly a functional framework, but still promotes imperative code because `this.setState` works by performing with side-effects. `OmReact` is a thin abstraction layer over React.js that allows you to write purely functional components that hold local state.
+React is mostly a functional framework, but still promotes imperative code because the component updated (`this.setState`) works by performing side-effects. `OmReact` is a thin abstraction layer over React.js to write purely functional React components that hold local state.

 `OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components.
-Instead of a bunch of function/methods that update the state, define a single `update` function that takes an action and returns the new component status (state + async actions)
+Instead of a bunch of function/methods with side-effects called from events, define a single `update` function that takes a pure action and returns a new component status (state + async actions)

 ## Install